BirkhoffLee/AnonyPages/README.md

     <sup><i>Posting articles anonymously to Facebook Pages has never been so easy.</i></sup>
 </p>

 # Deployment
 I usually run a website on Docker with [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy), and I recommend you to use it too.
-So simply run the following to launch AnonyPages:
+So simply modify the configuration file, re-name it to `config.coffee` and run the following commands to launch AnonyPages:

 ```
 $ docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy